VeronikaZarubo/veronikazarubo/README.md

 ## Hi there 👋

+My name is Veronika and I'm a Computer Science student interested in all things Python & Data Analytics!

-- 🔭 I’m currently working on a Private clinic desktop application made with C# Visual Studio
+- 🔭 I’m currently working on a desktop application for the needs of a private clinic.
 - 🌱 I’m currently learning Automated testing in Python

 <!--